 If you don’t have full-time employees, you could maybe skirt around workers’ comp, but the laws are changing, and you’ll need to start providing coverage for people who aren’t full-time.
-(Unless they have their own workers’ comp insurance.)
+(Unless they have their own workers’ comp coverage.)

 Here’s an easy way to find out if your state requires you to have workers’ compensation insurance.

 Let’s say you still don’t want the coverage.
 You’d rather risk it because you think it’s a waste of money.

 Spoiler alert: Just because you don’t have workers’ comp doesn’t mean you won’t be held responsible should an employee face an illness or injury.

 In other words, you can choose to get it or not get it.
 But either way, you will have to pay should something happen – except with workers’ comp, your payments will be smaller and cheaper rather than paying for expensive, unexpected medical bills and lawsuits.

 Your best bet is to find an affordable workers’ comp policy.